Lukas238/styleguide-boilerplate/Readme.md

-# Living Style Guide boilerplate
+# Styleguide Boilerplate

-This boilerplate can generate an static HTML living Style Guide website from kss documented SCSS files.
+This boilerplate generate a static HTML living Styleguide website from [Knyle Style Sheets] comments on .scss files.

 ## Installation